7 Rules for Effective Stand-Up Meetings

 - Blockers and challenges

 But remember, you can make a stand-up whatever you need it to be!
 For some teams, a task-based format works best.
-Instead of conducting the meeting as a “round robin” the meeting agenda goes down a list of projects or tasks where individuals share depending on what projects they are contributing to.
+Instead of conducting the meeting as a “round robin” the meeting agenda covers a list of projects or tasks where individuals share updates depending on what projects they’re contributing to.

 5. Make remote employees feel like they’re there

 A stand-up is a great way to keep employees feeling connected and engaged.
-Everyone stays in the loop on progress and sees how each team member is contributing to the larger goal.
+Everyone stays informed on progress and sees how each team member is contributing to the larger goal.
 Don’t blow it by leaving out remote employees due to bad collaboration tools.
 Here’s what you need to make sure everyone is seamlessly connected:

 - Video conferencing.
 Everyone should be able to hear and see one another.
 This may involve individual webcams if everyone is remote, or video conference rooms solutions for a mix of in-office and remote employees.